svanderbleek/haskellandchill.com/types-arent-sets.md

 01011001
 ```

-This byte could be a `string` or `int` depending on how we interpret it.
-Let's give the value a label
+These bits could be a `string` or `int` depending on how we interpret them.
+Let's label the bits `i`
 and assign type `int`.

 ```
 i:int.01011001
+> i
 > 24
 ```

-Contrast that with string.
+Contrast that with `string`.

 ```
 s:string.01011001
+> s
 > 'a'
 ```

-Extrapolating from this you can say the `string` type is all bytes that can be interpretted as strings.
+Extrapolating from this you can say the `string` type is all bits that can be interpretted as strings.

 ```
 a:string.01011001
+> a
 > 'a'
 b:string.11100000
+> b
 > 'b'
 c:string.00100111
+> c
 > 'c'
+... and so on ...
 ```

 It seems that a type is then a collection of values, and if we only had constant expressions of values